 Kiyotsuna Saku (SK-5 Steel) | 2 KNIFE SET: 165mm Nakiri & Santoku

 Our entry range in traditional Japanese kitchen knives are a big seller for a reason.
 Great value for money, they are made from laminated SK-5 high carbon steel that holds a very sharp edge, sharper than many knives costing 3 times as much.
-These knives are a mid level finish, hammer tone and makers marks a feature which we really love.
+These knives are a mid level rustic finish, hammer tone, makers marks and sharpening marks / scratching a feature which we really love.

 - Kiyotsuna Saku Japanese Kitchen Knife Set

 - 2 Knives: 165mm Nakiri & 165mm Santoku Knife

 - Raw Timber Japanese Style Handle w/ Plastic Ferrule